Amitten77/IML-Paintability/README.md

     Same as `minimax.files-to-load-from.winning`, but for known losing states.
 The file `losing/N[N]_K[K]_goal[GOAL]_board.txt` is always loaded if it exists.

+- `verify.verify-winning` (used in `verify`):

+    A boolean value that indicates whether to verify the winning states.

+- `verify.verify-losing` (used in `verify`):

+    A boolean value that indicates whether to verify the losing states.
+    If both `verify-winning` and `verify-losing` are set to `false`, the program will not perform any verification.

 - `verify.threads` (used in `verify`):

     The number of threads to use for the verification.